 Debris generated from the construction and demolition of structures such as buildings, roads, and bridges may contain small quantities of materials that may meet the definition of RCRA hazardous waste.
 Examples include excess materials used in construction and their containers (e.g., adhesives, paints, roofing cement), waste oils, and other discrete items such as batteries and mercury switches.
 Thus, firms involved in the construction or demolition of structures are potentially affected by this rulemaking.
-EPA believes there to be approximately 194,000 construction firms (157,000 building contractors and 37,000 heavy construction contractors) and 1,240 demolition firms in the U.S.\(^1\) Only a portion of these firms will be affected by this rulemaking.
+EPA believes there to be approximately 194,000 construction firms (157,000 building contractors and 37,000 heavy construction contractors) and 1,240 demolition firms in the U.S. Only a portion of these firms will be affected by this rulemaking.
 Only those generating RCRA hazardous waste below the CESQG threshold and currently sending this waste to a C&D landfill will be affected.

 There is considerable uncertainty associated with the quantity of waste generated by the construction and demolition of structures.
-It is widely accepted that the approximately 30 million tons often cited in the older literature significantly underestimates the quantity of C&D waste generated annually.
-Recent literature2 suggests that the quantity is more in the area of 100 million tons per year.
+Though an estimate of approximately 30 million tons per year has often been cited, this figure is clearly an underestimate of C&D generation because it includes only the volume that had been sent to MSW landfills.
+Recent literature suggests that the quantity is more in the area of 100 million tons per year.

-As will be discussed in Chapter 3, the compliance costs of the proposed rule depend on the proportion of C&D waste that is generated from construction vs. demolition activities.
+As will be discussed in Chapter 3, the compliance costs of the rule depend on the proportion of C&D waste that is generated from construction vs. demolition activities.
 Again, very little information was found in the literature.
-A survey of C&D waste generation in the European Community3 indicates that construction debris comprises 18 percent of C&D waste, and demolition debris 82 percent.
-Applying these percentages to the estimated 100 million tons of C&D waste generated annually provides the following waste generation rates:
+A survey of C&D waste generation in the